jdunkerley/ToDosElectron/README.md

 ```

-Rerunning `yarn run start` will produce the same result as before but now we have an Electron based application written in TypeScript using React and build with WebPack!
+Rerunning `yarn run start` will produce the same result as before but now we have an Electron-based application written in TypeScript using React and build with WebPack!

 ## Unit Tests ##

-The next piece to set up is an unit testing solution.
-Sticking with the rule that webpack should build all the TypeScript, the idea is that the tests are written in TypeScript compiled from tests directory into another directory where Jest then runs the JavaScript output.
+The next piece to set up is a unit testing solution.
+Sticking with the rule that WebPack should build all the TypeScript, the idea is that the tests are written in TypeScript compiled from tests directory into another directory where Jest then runs the JavaScript output.

-Again first step is to add the additional packages:
+Again the first step is to add the additional packages:

 ```js
 yarn add jest jest-junit @types/jest -D